 2. Regulate Their Appetite

 A child’s eating habits are established during childhood and can last a lifetime4.
 With spoon-feeding, the baby might eat more food than what they need, as the adult is in control.
 In baby-led weaning, your child becomes an active participant in the feeding process.
 According to a study, putting children in control of what they eat allows them to self-regulate hunger.
 Being able to recognize fullness can also prevent obesity5 9.

 3. Increase Their Familiarity with Food

 Allowing your child to feed themselves teaches them to trust their judgement.
 As their experience with food grows, they will be able to discern what they like, and learn what to expect from different types of food.
 For instance, when your little one puts food in their mouth and it turns out to be delicious, this creates positive reinforcement that they did something good6.
-This is a testament that baby led weaning increases your child’s self-esteem.
+This increases your child’s self-esteem.